-A while back, I wrote about how my wife and I paid off a lot of debt in less than five years.
+Not too long ago we talked about how to pay off a lot of debt in less than five years.
 An important part of getting out of debt for us was knowing how to build an emergency fund.
-Many have written about the importance of saving for a rainy day.
-But most of what you’ll read on the subject is either unrealistic or just not helpful.
+Many have written about the importance of saving for a rainy day but most of what you’ll read on the subject is either unrealistic or just not helpful.

 For example, a common refrain is that you should save three to six months’ worth of income for emergencies.
 While this rule of thumb is fine as far as it goes, it can take some families years to reach this goal.
 And while they are trying to save, do they ignore paying off debt or saving for retirement?
 Oh, and by the way, is three months’ worth or six months’ worth of expenses best?

-As with the three to six month rule, Dave’s approach may be fine for some.
+Dave Ramsey has tried to address these issues.
+In his seven baby steps, he advises folks to save $1,000 in an emergency fund and then tackle the debt with “gazelle-like intensity.”
+As with the three to six-month rule, Dave’s approach may be fine for some.
 But it raises at least two questions:

 - Why $1,000?
 I think most families need a lot more.